anticode-403/antis-Better-Combat-Overhauls/README.md

 # ABCO
 ABCO is a mod designed to add many features to Better Combat necessary to make it a truly engaging combat experience.

-As of current, ABCO and Better Combat Extension are **NOT** compatible, but it is a future goal.
+As of current, ABCO and Better Combat Extension are **NOT** compatible.

 # Core Features
 ABCO is stock full of great features to spice up your Minecraft combat!